Pilnacek’s last call was to Kurz

 Sensational revelation in the Christian Pilancek case: the last person the section chief spoke to on the phone before his death was former Chancellor Sebastian Kurz.
 This is evident from the analysis of Pilancek's smartwatch, which is available to "Krone."

-The call was made by Pilnacek at 8:55 p.m. on October 19 and lasted only eleven seconds.
-The documents do not reveal whether a short conversation took place or whether Pilancek left a message on the voicemail.
-However, Sebastian Kurz will probably have to provide information about this before the ongoing investigative committee.
+The call was made on October 19 at 8:55 p.m. and lasted only eleven seconds.
+The documents do not reveal whether a brief conversation took place or whether Kurz left a message on the voicemail.
+However, Sebastian Kurz will probably have to provide information on this before the ongoing investigative committee.

 Criticism of suicide claims from the outset